meirm/ticket-tracking-system/README.md

 python manage.py migrate

+    4. Create a superuser:

+python manage.py createsuperuser

-	4. Run the Development Server:
+    5. Run the Development Server:

 python manage.py runserver

+    6. Login to the admin panel and create a few users

+    7. Create a group to assign permissions to create and edit tickets.

+    8. Assign the group to the users.

 	5. Access the Application: